EvanCooper9/swift-week-view/README.md

 - [UIInfiniteScrollView](https://github.com/EvanCooper9/swift-infinite-uiscrollview) - already included in source

 ## Example
 See the included example for basic implementation.
-Make sure to open `CalendarWeekView.xcworkspace` for it to properly woork with CocoaPods.
+Make sure to open `CalendarWeekView.xcworkspace` for it to work properly with CocoaPods.